zhengcao/TaskList/README.md

   - Hint: research `rake db:seed` -->
 - Set up necessary controller(s) and route(s) that you will need in order to show a task from the database
 - Create a **root route** for your application that directs users to the list of tasks
-  - Each task name in the list should link to a `show` action that will render a new view for the user.
+  - Each task name in the list should link to a `show` action that will render a new view for the user
-  - The `show` view should include the complete information about the task: name, description, completion date.
+  - The `show` view should include the complete information about the task: name, description, completion date
-- All HTML in views should have semantic relevance.
+- All HTML in views should have semantic relevance
-- Add some basic styles to your application.
+- Add some basic styles to your application

 ## Wave 2
 In this wave we will add the first set of user interactivity and persistence.